kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0298 Exemptions for air taxi and commuter air carrier operations.md

 \(2\) Do not hold a certificate of public convenience and necessity and do not engage in scheduled passenger operations as specified in paragraph (b) of this section;

-\(3\) Have and maintain in effect liability insurance coverage in compliance with the requirements set forth in part 205 of this chapter and have and maintain a current certificate of insurance evidencing such coverage on file with the Department;
+\(3\) Have and maintain in effect liability insurance coverage in compliance with the requirements set forth in [[Volume 4/A Economic regulations/0205 Aircraft accident liability insurance.md|part 205 of this chapter]] and have and maintain a current certificate of insurance evidencing such coverage on file with the Department;

-\(4\) If operating in foreign air transportation or participating in an interline agreement, subscribe to Agreement 18900 (OST Form 4523 or OST Form 4507) and comply with all other requirements of part 203 of this chapter; and
+\(4\) If operating in foreign air transportation or participating in an interline agreement, subscribe to Agreement 18900 (OST Form 4523 or OST Form 4507) and comply with all other requirements of [[Volume 4/A Economic regulations/0203 Waiver of warsaw convention liability limits and defenses.md|part 203 of this chapter]]; and

 \(5\) Have registered with the Department in accordance with subpart C of this part.